SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: Evaluations

 \paragraph{Consistency evaluations} As shown in Figure~\ref{fig:consistency}, models exhibit severe inconsistencies in logically equivalent spatial queries, revealing fundamental gaps in spatial reasoning.
-While top performers like InternVL3-38B achieve 95.7\% consistency, most models fail dramatically, with bottom performers below 30\% consistency.
-The strong correlation ($r=0.874, p<0.05$) between overall accuracy and consistency suggests these failures stem from incompetent spatial reasoning.
+While top performers like gpt-5 achieves 97.1\% consistency, most models fail dramatically, with bottom performers below 30\% consistency.
+The strong correlation ($r=0.891, p<0.05$) between overall accuracy and consistency suggests these failures stem from incompetent spatial reasoning.
 Models that cannot maintain "A left of B" equals "B right of A" equivalency lack genuine spatial understanding.
+Although overall accuracy and consistency strongly correlate, the differences among top models show that consistency alone is not sufficient. gemini 2.5 pro achieves the second highest overall accuracy but only the fifth highest consistency, whereas InternVL3-38B attains the second highest consistency yet ranks third in accuracy, trailing gemini 2.5 pro by $2.6\%$ points.
+This non-linearity in the upper right corner of Figure~\ref{fig:consistency} demonstrate that high consistency is only the first requirement: once models reach very high levels of consistency, accuracy can still diverge substantially.
+Strong spatial reasoning therefore requires not only maintaining logical coherence across equivalent queries but also consistently selecting the correct answer.
+At lower performance levels, better consistency can indicate higher accuracy, but among top-performing systems, consistency alone does not guarantee reliable spatial reasoning.
+Our findings underscore the difference between stochastic inconsistency and consistent but systematically incorrect behavior.
 Detailed breakdowns of augmentation strategy analysis, consistency pattern distribution, and comprehensive performance metrics can be found in Appendix~\ref{app:more_consistency_results}.

 \paragraph{Biased perspective}